Engelberg/instaparse/README.md

 As you can see, either of these recursive parsers will generate a parse tree that is deeply nested.
 Unfortunately, Clojure does not handle deeply-nested data structures very well.
 If you were to run the above parser on, say, a string of 20,000 a's, instaparse will happily try to generate the corresponding parse tree but then Clojure will stack overflow when it tries to hash the tree.

-So, as is often the case in Clojure, use recursion judiciously in a way that will keep your trees a manageable depth.
+So, as is often advisable in Clojure, use recursion judiciously in a way that will keep your trees a manageable depth.
 For the above parser, it is almost certainly better to just do:

 	=> ((insta/parser "S = 'a'*") "aaaa")
 	[:S "a" "a" "a" "a"]